 We provide Internet proxy voting to allow you to vote your shares online, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions.
-However, please be aware that you must bear any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies.
+However, please be aware that you must bear any costs associated with your Internet access, such as usage charges from your Internet access provider and telephone company.